Updated June 8, 2026.

 Impact: Regulatory crackdowns, investor skepticism across crypto markets, and a broader crisis of confidence in fintech.
 FTX is now a cautionary tale in both financial management and communications malpractice.

 Across all five cases, the same patterns appear: arrogance over accountability, overreliance on brand image, poor crisis planning, and disregard for stakeholder sentiment.
-In every case the real problem wasn't the message.
+In every case the real problem was not the message.
 It was the mindset.

-Financial PR failures don't just reveal communications breakdowns—they expose ethical gaps, cultural flaws, and strategic misfires.
+Financial PR failures do not just reveal communications breakdowns.
+They expose ethical gaps, cultural flaws, and strategic misfires.
 The financial world is inherently volatile.
 What matters is how mistakes are owned, addressed, and communicated.